 What Is an Example of a Case that is Dismissed with Prejudice?

-Let’s take this same situation but change it up a bit.
-You are being sued for a personal injury claim following a motor vehicle accident.
-The plaintiff is seeking $20,000 in financial compensation, yet they cannot provide sufficient evidence that you caused the car accident and thus, their injuries.
+Let’s pretend you are being sued for a personal injury claim following a motor vehicle accident.
+The plaintiff is seeking $20,000 in financial compensation, yet they cannot provide sufficient evidence that you caused the car accident and, thus, their injuries.

-Not only does the prosecution team provide inadequate evidence, but they also keep trying to delay the process.
-In this scenario, you and your defense lawyers can file a motion for involuntary dismissal, and the judge can grant it with prejudice so that way you no longer have to worry about being tried for these same charges.
+In this situation, the prosecution team provides inadequate evidence and keeps trying to delay the process.
+You and your defense lawyers can file a motion for involuntary dismissal, and the judge can grant it with prejudice, so you don’t have to worry about being tried for the same charges.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form